wolfpirker/theodoratranscode/README.md

 the app during conversion, make use of the notification bar)
 	- possibly give better Feedback, in the GUI when there is an ongoing conversion
 	- perhaps: make the program compatible with some Windows releases
-	- perhaps: support several languages
 * possiblities in the longer term:
-	- instead of only being a GUI for ffmpeg2theora, it might be possible to implement other commandline transcoders as alternative (e.g. ffmpeg, or commandline tools for upcoming codecs such as Daala, VP9)
+	- instead of only being a GUI for ffmpeg2theora, it might be possible to implement other commandline transcoders as alternative (e.g. ffmpeg, h264enc, or commandline tools for upcoming codecs such as Daala, VP9)

-If you have any suggestions, feedback or if you want to comment on the code of my program, feel free to send me a message to w_pirker@gmx.de Contributions in the form of improvements to the code are very appreciated!
+If you have any suggestions, feedback or if you want to contribute somehow, feel free to send me a message to w_pirker@gmx.de